-Some pay to be smuggled in to seek work. and their families held hostage back home.
+Some pay to be smuggled in to seek work.
+Some are enslaved and their families held hostage back home.
 Human trafficking brings some migrants in illegally.
 They are not criminals, but slaves, used for work or prostitution so their slaver makes money.

-We assume that we know so much about these people, who to our country.
+We assume that we know so much about these people, who risked death to come to our country.
 If they are poor, how are they going to know about our policies?
 They might not have the latest cell phone with Internet.
 They might not even have a radio.
 They most likely came from a rural area with no services.
 None.
 Think primitive camping.
 Those that come from more populated areas might be political refugees, or maybe they just made the wrong person mad.
 There are as many hidden stories among these folks are there are folks.

 "Refugees do not choose the country in which they would like to live.
 UNHCR, the UN Refugee Agency identifies the most vulnerable refugees for resettlement and then makes recommendations to select countries."
-From the .
+From the UNHCR.

-" the U.S. border from Central American countries—El Salvador, Guatemala, and Honduras—are in fact .
+"Many of those crossing the U.S. border from Central American countries—El Salvador, Guatemala, and Honduras—are in fact asylum seekers, not migrants.
 They have a well-founded fear of persecution if they were to return home.

 There are many more articles there to support my position.
-I realize our country can't take in all the refugees, not just Hispanic, but from many other parts of the world. it thinks it can absorb.
+I realize our country can't take in all the refugees, not just Hispanic, but from many other parts of the world.
+Every industrialized country has a quota of how many refugees it thinks it can absorb.
 We have cut ours to a third.
 Is this a Christian thing to do?
 We are mostly a nation of people who believe in God, and most of us still believe in Jesus Christ.
+Would Jesus put children in chain link fences or prisons?
+Would He put refugees in prison before they were charged with a crime?
 Yes, migrants are here illegally, but that status might change if they were accepted in as legal workers.
 For the refugee, when your life is in danger, you don't have 5 years to apply to a refugee organization and wait while they come to kill you until your application is approved.
 I think most of these poor people run first and don't have a clue about the legal process.
 All they want is escape.
 For the migrant worker, all they want is a job.
 Some may want to stay permanently.
 Then they are immigrants, and they want citizenship.
-For those who are so adamant about well, these people broke the law and so they deserve... consider that .
-If murderers were after you, would you think to check with a lawyer first?
+The migrants just want to work and send some money back home while here temporarily.
+They improve our economy while they work here.
+They pay taxes.
+We need the workers.

 How many of us are standing in line wanting to harvest fields?
 The Occupational Outlook Handbook is a government resource that anticipates demand for every job in the country, even though some jobs go by different names.
 Here's what it says about farm work: